Where to stay on the Big Island of Hawaii in 2023

 Best things to do in Waikoloa

-Swim with turtles at Hapuna Beach State Park (our favorite of all the sandy beaches on the island), watch the sunset while sipping mai tais at the Lava Lava beach club, visit Puakō Petroglyph Park and Anaeho’omalu Petroglyph Field, discover the captivating beauty of Kiholo Bay which is home to one of the most beautiful black sand beaches on Hawaii island, go horse-riding at Parker Ranch, go shopping atthe Kings’ Shops and Queens’ MarketPlace or dine at one of the many on-site restaurants.
+Swim with turtles at Hapuna Beach State Park (our favorite of all the sandy beaches on the island), watch the sunset while sipping mai tais at the Lava Lava Beach Club, visit Puakō Petroglyph Park and Anaeho’omalu Petroglyph Field, discover the captivating beauty of Kiholo Bay which is home to one of the most beautiful black sand beaches on Hawaii island, go horse-riding at Parker Ranch, go shopping at the Kings’ Shops and Queens’ MarketPlace or dine at one of the many on-site restaurants.

 CosmopoliMom Sarah and her daughter sitting in a red sofa at Waikoloa Village which is where to stay on the Big Island of Hawaii with kids

 Waikoloa is a great area to stay on the Big Island of Hawaii if you’re looking to explore the tropical island nature on the north coast.
-You’ll actually be pretty close to Waimea (Kamuela), the Polulu Valley and Waipio Valley so you’ll have a diversity of landscapes at your fingertips.
-Adventurous day trips guaranteed.
+You’ll actually be pretty close to Waimea (Kamuela), the Polulu Valley, and Waipio Valley so you’ll have a diversity of landscapes at your fingertips.
+Adventurous day trips are guaranteed.

 Best resorts in Waikoloa and the South Kohala district